pds-data-dictionaries/ldd-nh/src/Notes_for_Developers.md

   a document, for decoding acronyms and abbreviations that refer to details of instrument or spacecraft design, telemetry parsing, commanding, or similar engineering and pipeline processing jargon.
-These things should be avoided in favor of plain English wherever possible, or robust definitions when it is not possible.
+These things should be avoided in favor of plain English wherever possible, or robust attribute and permissible value definitions when it is not possible.
 * Wherever possible, the combination of (attribute name, unit of measure, value) should be sufficiently meaningful to a user that the user can make a decision based on the value.
 So, for